gened1125/spring2024/faq.md

 ## General / Course Logistics
 ### What happens if I test positive for COVID during the semester and can't attend class / section?
 Unfortunately, we must all be prepared for this to happen this term.
-If you test positive for COVID and are instructed to isolate, please email [Prof. Murthy](mailto:vnmurthy@fas.harvard.edu), [Lucy](mailto:lucylai@g.harvard.edu), and your Resident Dean to let us know that you will be missing class and to request extensions on assignments---You can forward us the email you recieve from HUHS.
+If you test positive for COVID and are instructed to isolate, please email [Prof. Murthy](mailto:vnmurthy@fas.harvard.edu), [Kumaresh](mailto:kumaresh_krishnan@g.harvard.edu), and your Resident Dean to let us know that you will be missing class and to request extensions on assignments---You can forward us the email you recieve from HUHS.
 If you will be missing section that week, please also email your Section TF.

 Since lectures will be recorded, you can access and watch class content at a later date.
 We will also offer extensions on psets, making sure that you have enough time to recover and complete assignments.
 If you will also be missing section, you can either ask your TF to record section or provide you with the material afterwards.
 If you happen to be asymptomatic or feeling well enough to participate in section, you can ask your TF to Zoom into section, if possible.